ppy/osu-wiki/wiki/Tournaments/ATS/2018/en.md

 1. Each stage will be held on **a single weekend**.
 2. All Double Elimination Stages will be held on either Saturday or Sunday, UTC +7.
-3. Scheduling will be handled by the Tournament Management.
+3. Scheduling will be handled by the Organisers.
 Schedules will be released on the Sunday after current stage is finished.
 Reschedules are allowed, however must be agreed on by both players and proof must be provided.

-### Winning conditions
+### Winning Conditions

 1. In Group Stage, you need to win 4 beatmaps to win a match.
 (Best-of-7)
 2. In the Round of 16 and the Quarterfinals, you need to win 5 beatmaps to win a match.
 (Best-of-9)